mdkp-hsg/Learn-Khasi-Website/_pages/donate.md

 Help us in making the Learn Khasi app free for use, ad-free and also more efficient by supporting us.
 You donation counts!
 If you make a one time donation of Rs.
 500, it will contribute to pay our bill for a month.
 You can also donate any amount (minimum of Rs.
-100) or choose to become a sponsor and support us with any amount for 1 year.
+10) or choose to become a sponsor and support us with any amount per month for 1 year.
-You can donate by pressing the "Donate Now" button and we accept credit or debit cards, netBanking and UPI payments.
+You can donate by pressing any of the three "Donate Now" buttons in this page.
+We accept credit or debit cards, NetBanking, Google Pay and UPI payments.

-If you would like to make a NEFT transfer or donate using Google Pay, contact us via email.
+If you would like to make a NEFT transfer or donate directly using Google Pay, contact us via email.

-	For more details on being a yearly sponsor contact us : <sngurshillong@gmail.com>sngurshillong@gmail.com
+	For more details on being a yearly sponsor contact us : sngurshillong@gmail.com

 **Budget Estimate**

 Our target budget Estimate for this year is Rs.
 50,000/-.

-	Estimate Budget 			: Rs.
+	Estimate Budget (for 1000 active users/month)	: Rs.
 50,000/-

 	Amount Received as donation						: Rs.
-0/-
+10/-

 **Our Sponsors**